 NDP Target RSSI subfields.

+The Special STA Info field with AID11 subfield equal to 2045, is used in the non-TB sensing measurement

+instance, 11.55.1.5.3 (Non-TB sensing measurement instance) to carry the SI2SR NDP Tx Power and SR2SI

-The Special STA Info field with AID11 subfield equal to 2045, is used in the TB sensing measurement instance, 11.55.1.5.2 (TB sensing measurement instance), to carry the SI2SR NDP Tx Power, while the SR2SI NDP Target RSSI subfield is reserved.
+NDP Target RSSI subfields, and also used in the TB sensing measurement instance, 11.55.1.5.2 (TB sensing measurement instance) to carry the SI2SR NDP Tx Power, while the SR2SI NDP Target RSSI subfield is reserved.

+In the STA Info field with AID subfield equal to 2045, the B31 is set to 1 to indicate the Sensing NDP Announcement frame and B28 to B30 are set to the Measurement Setup ID of the corresponding sensing measurement instance (Figure 9-61de-STA Info field in a Sensing NDP Announcement frame with AID11 subfield equal to 2045).

 In the Special STA Info field with AID11 subfield equal to 2045, B28 to B30 are set to the Measurement